shoaibms/post-gwas/code/03_lmm_baselines_confirmatory/REPRODUCE_03_lmm.md

 # REPRODUCE_03_lmm — LMM, Baselines, and Confirmatory Analysis

 ## Objective
 This guide details the execution of the manuscript's core analytical workflows.
-It begins by establishing performance baselines with standard eQTL methods, proceeds to the primary Genotype-by-Environment (G×E) discovery using our robust Linear Mixed Model (LMM), and concludes with a targeted validation of the top G×E candidate genes.
+It begins with data cleanup and cohort freezing, establishes performance baselines with standard eQTL methods, proceeds to the primary Genotype-by-Environment (G×E) discovery using our robust Linear Mixed Model (LMM), and concludes with a targeted validation of the top G×E candidate genes.

 ---